importantimport/shiraha/README.md

 Shiraha defaults to setting styles for Rehype plugins like `rehype-pretty-code`, `rehype-autolink-heading`, etc. -->

+## ✨ Rewrite

+Shiraha is being rewritten in Vanilla Extract!
+The new documentation is currently not online, you can see the source code from [shiraha-ve](/packages/shiraha-ve/) and [docs-ve](/docs-ve/).

 ## 📝 Documentation

 The documentation is located in the [`docs`](/docs/) folder and can be viewed from [shiraha.js.org](https://shiraha.js.org).